ahmedahmedovv/textreader/README.md

 - ✅ **Emoji support**: Full emoji rendering
 - ✅ **RTL (Right-to-Left)**: Automatic text direction detection for Arabic, Hebrew, etc.

-**Note**: Text files should be saved with UTF-8 encoding for best results.
-The app automatically detects and handles RTL languages.
+**Note**: The app automatically detects and handles multiple text encodings (UTF-8, Windows-1252, ISO-8859-1, etc.) to properly display special characters like curly quotes, apostrophes, and symbols.
+If you see incorrect characters (like "€™s"), the app will try to fix them automatically.
+For best results, save files as UTF-8 encoding.

 ### File Size Limits